 Remember to use the identification code and issue country that is matching the digital signature that is going to be used for signing the application.
 This is necessary for any other board member of your company to gain access to the application and to sign it.

-For e-residents use, the Estonian ID code is printed on the card.
+For e-residents, the Estonian ID code is printed on the card.
 Adding board members who cannot sign digitally in the Business Register would mean that your application will not be processed without additional paper documents submitted to the court in Estonia.

 Please note that the Business Register checks Estonian personal identification codes against the population register and you might have to correct the name or add any additional forenames/surnames.